nmccloskey/CLATR/README.md

 ## Overview

 CLATR is a modular Python pipeline designed for computational linguistic analysis of textual data, providing detailed insights for linguistic research and analysis.
-It facilitates preprocessing, multiple specialized linguistic analyses, and comprehensive output management, including aggregation, comparison, clustering, and visualization capabilities.
+It facilitates preprocessing, multiple specialized linguistic analyses, and comprehensive output management, including aggregation, comparison, clustering, and EDA capabilities.

 ## Features